aminabromand/sometotest/README.md

 ## test-selenium
 tests selenium framework

-## test-selenium2 *not working at the moment*
+## test-selenium2
 tests selenium to attach to an open Browser window
+*attaching to an open browser not opened by selenium is not working currently*

 ## test-sikulix
 tests sikulix framework